aws-samples/awsome-distributed-training/3.test_cases/18.deepspeed/README.md

 # DeepSpeed Test Cases <!-- omit in toc -->

 [DeepSpeed](https://github.com/microsoft/DeepSpeed) enables world's most powerful language models like MT-530B and BLOOM.
-It is an easy-to-use deep learning optimization software suite that powers unprecedented scale and speed for both training and inference. `18.deepspeed` illustrates several example test cases for
+It is an easy-to-use deep learning optimization software suite that powers unprecedented scale and speed for both training and inference. `18.deepspeed` illustrates several example test cases for DeepSpeed training on AWS.

 ## 1. Preparation